RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements

 Bob’s and Eve’s channel capacities and the corresponding SC results are depicted in Fig.~\ref{fig:ITR_txpow} as a function of the SDR transmit gain \cite{EttusB200_RF_Performance}.
 The $\alpha_1$ value of $0.992$ corresponds to the maximum SC when there is no constraint on Eve's capacity.
-Using Fig.~\ref{fig:C_all}, $\alpha_1$ is determined as $0.46$ and $0.58$ for the iterative and DFT-based methods, respectively, so that Eve's capacity is lower than $1\%$ of Bob's capacity.
+As shown in Fig.~\ref{fig:C_all}, $\alpha_1$ is determined as $0.46$ and $0.58$ for the iterative and DFT-based methods, respectively, so that Eve's capacity is lower than $1\%$ of Bob's capacity.
 The results across all SDR transmit gains show that Eve's capacity is successfully suppressed to provide secure communication when the $\alpha_1$ values are $0.46$ and $0.58$ for the iterative and DFT-based methods, respectively.
 Note that, for all SDR transmit gains, the iterative algorithm consistently achieves a higher SC.